 NOTE 6—If a non-AP MLD has only one setup link with the AP MLD and the AP MLD is announcing that the affiliated AP operating on that setup link is being removed using the Reconfiguration Multi-Link element, the non-AP MLD can maintain association with the AP MLD by performing a link reconfiguration operation (see 35.3.6.4 (Link reconfiguration to the ML setup)) to establish a setup link with another affiliated AP of the AP MLD.

-If a non-AP MLD removes a setup link from its ML setup as a result of the removal of an AP affiliated with its associated AP MLD, and that results in a TID not being mapped to any of the remaining setup links in either direction for that non-AP MLD, then the non-AP MLD and the AP MLD shall operate with that TID mapped to all remaining enabled links for that direction after the removal of the setup link, until a TTLM is established for that TID.
+If a non-AP MLD removes a setup link as a result of the removal of an AP affiliated with its associated AP MLD, and that results in a TID not being mapped to any of the remaining setup links in either direction for that non-AP MLD, then the non-AP MLD and the AP MLD shall operate with that TID mapped to all remaining enabled links for that direction after the removal of the setup link, until a TTLM is established for that TID.

 …

-35.3.6.4 Link reconfiguration to the ML setup
+35.3.6.4 Link reconfiguration to the Setup links

-A non-AP MLD in the associated state that has dot11EHTLinkReconfigurationOperationActivated equal to true may request link reconfiguration to its ML setup by sending a Link Reconfiguration Request frame from an affiliated non-AP STA to the corresponding AP affiliated with the associated AP MLD that has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element that (#22080)is transmitted by its affiliated AP(s).
+A non-AP MLD in the associated state that has dot11EHTLinkReconfigurationOperationActivated equal to true may request link reconfiguration to its setup links by sending a Link Reconfiguration Request frame from an affiliated non-AP STA to the corresponding AP affiliated with the associated AP MLD that has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element that (#22080)is transmitted by its affiliated AP(s).

-NOTE 1—The ML reconfiguration operations for (#22226)adding and/or deleting link(s) to the ML setup of a non-AP MLD is performed between the two peer MLDs that are in State 4 (see Figure 11-23 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs)).
-For a newly added link to the ML setup, the non- AP STA and the AP operating on that link inherit state from their respective MLDs and are in State 4.
-For a setup link that gets deleted from the ML setup, the non-AP STA and the AP that were previously operating on that link cease to inherit state from their respective MLDs and transition to State 1 (see Figure 11-23 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs)).
+NOTE 1—The ML reconfiguration operations for (#22226)adding and/or deleting link(s) to the setup links of a non-AP MLD is performed between the two peer MLDs that are in State 4 (see Figure 11-23 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs)).
+For a newly added link to the setup links, the non- AP STA and the AP operating on that link inherit state from their respective MLDs and are in State 4.
+For a link that gets deleted from the setup links, the non-AP STA and the AP that were previously operating on that link cease to inherit state from their respective MLDs and transition to State 1 (see Figure 11-23 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs)).

-The Link Reconfiguration Request frame shall contain a Reconfiguration Multi-Link element that includes a Per-STA Profile subelement for each affiliated non-AP STA that the non-AP MLD is requesting to add to its ML setup or delete from its ML setup.
+The Link Reconfiguration Request frame shall contain a Reconfiguration Multi-Link element that includes a Per-STA Profile subelement for each affiliated non-AP STA that the non-AP MLD is requesting to add to its setup links or delete from its setup links.
 The Reconfiguration Multi-Link element shall not include any other Per-STA Profile subelements.

 In the Reconfiguration Multi-Link element included in a Link Reconfiguration Request frame a non-AP MLD shall set the MLD MAC Address Present subfield to 1 and shall set the MLD MAC Address subfield in the Common Info field to its non-AP MLD MAC Address.